danieljaderpellattiero/multi-model-forecasting-for-finance/README.md

-# Multi-model forecasting for finance
+# Multi-model Forecasting for Finance

 ## Learning objectives and skills to be acquired